- 18.104.22.168 WHERE Clause Optimization

 MyISAMhave sets of guidelines for enabling and sustaining high performance in queries.
 For details, see Section 8.5.6, “Optimizing InnoDB Queries” and Section 8.6.1, “Optimizing MyISAM Queries”.

-In particular, in MySQL 5.6.4 and higher, you can optimize single-query transactions for
+You can optimize single-query transactions for

 InnoDBtables, using the technique in Section 8.5.3, “Optimizing InnoDB Read-Only Transactions”.